mkierc/advent-of-code/2015/readme.md

     the number of characters of code in each original string literal.

 #### [Day 9: All in a Single Night](src/day_09)
+- [x] Part One - What is the distance of the shortest route?
-- [ ] Part One - What is the distance of the shortest route?
+- [ ] Part Two - What is the distance of the longest route?